Murs000/WeatherReportApi/README.md

 ## Services and Controllers

-### 1. **Email Service**
+### **1. Email Service**
-This service sends fancy HTML emails to subscribers.
-Emails can be sent daily or weekly, and they include weather details fetched from the OpenWeatherMap API.
-The email body is dynamically created using the current weather data and subscriber information.
+This service is responsible for sending HTML emails to subscribers.
+It prepares emails dynamically using the current weather data and subscriber information, ensuring that relevant updates are included.

-### 2. **Weather API Service**
+### **2. Weather API Service**
 This service retrieves current weather data and weekly forecasts from the OpenWeatherMap API, converting the responses into structured DTOs for further use.
 The API key and other relevant configurations are stored in `appsettings.json`.

-### 3. **Job Service**
+### **3. Job Service**
-This service is responsible for coordinating the tasks of sending emails and saving reports to the database.
-It uses the email and weather services to gather data and dispatch it to subscribers.
+This service coordinates the tasks of sending emails and saving reports to the database.
+It leverages the email and weather services to gather data and dispatch it to subscribers.

-### 4. **Controllers**
+### **4. Controllers**
 - **Forecast Controller**: Manages CRUD operations for weather forecasts.
-   - **Weather API Controller**: Fetches forecasts for a specific city.
+- **Weather API Controller**: Fetches forecasts for specific cities.
 - **Statistics Controller**: Returns statistical data on subscribers and sent emails.
 - **Job Controller**: Monitors and manages Quartz jobs.
 - **Email Controller**: Allows manual triggering of email reports.
+- **Admin Controller**: Manages user roles and reviews statistics, allowing administrators to see all users and subscribers.

+*Note: The **Version 1** endpoints are deprecated and included for testing and CRUD operations only. **Version 2** focuses on application-centric features and provides a robust structure for real-world usage.*

 ---